RISE : NYC

-- Bright Power: a local startup based in Lower Manhattan that combines solar, energy storage, and co-generation technologies to provide back-up power for critical operational and small business needs during power outages.
+- Bright Power: a New York City-based company that will combine solar, energy storage, and co-generation technologies into a Resilient Power Hub to provide back-up power for critical operational and small business needs during power outages.

-- CALM Energy: a New York City-based local startup that deploys an intelligent building management system, integrated with standby generation and commercially available technologies, to provide small business owners with smarter, more resilient buildings.
+- CALM Energy: a New York City-based company that will deploy an intelligent building management system, Energy Watchdog, integrated with standby generation and commercially available technologies, to provide small business owners with smarter, efficient, more resilient buildings.

-- Go Electric: a company based in Indiana that will use its Energy Resiliency System to provide uninterruptible electric power during an outage and to monitor and reduce electricity costs for small businesses year-round.
+- Go Electric: an Indiana-based company with a New York City satellite office that will use its Energy Resiliency System to provide uninterruptible electric power during an outage, as well as reduce business electricity costs year-round through system monitoring and energy storage.

-- Home Free: a New York City-based consortium of firms that will utilize the Safe Space solution, a collection of technologies that provide an affordable, site-specific renewable energy-based solution to small businesses in areas vulnerable to severe weather, for basic heating, lighting, security, communications, and other needs.
+- Local Office Landscape and Urban Design: a New York City-based firm that will deploy Safe Space solutions at business locations throughout the Rockaway peninsula by developing a custom suite of technologies that provide affordable, site-specific renewable energy-based solutions for basic heating, lighting, security, and communications.

-- UGE: a local startup in Manhattan that harnesses solar and wind energy to provide uninterrupted power to small businesses during utility service disruptions and allows them to save on energy costs year-round.
+- UGE: a Canadian-based company with a New York City satellite office, UGE’s turn-key microgrid power solution harnesses solar and wind energy to provide uninterrupted power to small businesses during utility service disruptions and allows them to save on energy costs year-round.

 Building System Technologies

-- goTenna: a local startup, based in Williamsburg, Brooklyn, that allows people to communicate with each other without cell or a data connection, ensuring that businesses have resilient, peer-to-peer emergency communication capability.
+- goTenna: a New York City-based company whose goTenna devices enable communication via smartphone without cell or data connectivity, ensuring that businesses have resilient, peer-to-peer emergency communication capability.

-- Red Hook Initiative: a Red Hook, Brooklyn-based organization that will deploy their Red Hook WiFi wireless network to expand WiFi coverage to small businesses throughout New York City impacted by Hurricane Sandy, providing small businesses with network resiliency and access to online resources and information, and allowing residents and small businesses to receive real time updates in the event of a power outage.
+- Red Hook Initiative: a New York City-based nonprofit organization that will expand the current reach of their Red Hook WiFi network to provide local small business connectivity, improving Internet resiliency and access to online resources in the event of a power outage.